Amazon picks low-cost airline Sun Country to expand its cargo business

 Sun Country, which is owned by private equity firm Apollo Global Management, will use the business to help level out the seasonality of leisure flying, which surges in the first quarter when vacationers head south, CEO Jude Bricker told CNBC.

-Those seasonal fluctuations are among "the core challenges we have with growing our business," said Bricker, adding that Amazon's demand peaks in the fourth quarter.
+Those seasonal fluctuations are among "the core challenges we have with growing our business," said Bricker, adding that Amazon's demand peaks in the fourth quarter, before the airline's period of peak demand.

-The deal came together last week, though Amazon first approached Sun Country in mid-2018, he said.
+The deal came together last week, but Bricker said he first approached Amazon to try to sell the company a used plane, which didn't pan out.
+Then Amazon earlier this year came back to Sun Country about a cargo deal.

 Cargo flying "wasn't part of our plan," Bricker said.

-Note: Correction: Amazon approached Sun Country in mid-2019.
-An earlier version misstated the year.